ahlisbon/CJKmaterialProcessing/README.md

    - This macro has only been tested in Windows 10.
 It should work with previous versions as far back as Windows 8.
 2. The AHK executible file: *BibData to Spreadsheet.exe*
    - Download it at the top of this page.
-3. One of three compatiable Spreadsheets:
+3. One of 3 compatiable Spreadsheets:
    - [Donation Intake Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Collection%20Development%20-%20Donation%20-%20Template.xlsm)
    - [Collection Development / Ordering Materials Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Collection%20Development%20-%20Orders%20-%20Template.xlsm)
    - [Selecting Materials Template]() (Not Yet Available)